preethamrn/preethamrn.com/content/posts/fast-inverse-sqrt/fast-inverse-sqrt.md

 Here's my "slow" inverse square root algorithm.

 Try running this algorithm.
 It's slower but it still works.
-You'll notice that smaller values for `number` result in more iterations.

-**<note: insert graph of execution time + number of iterations here>**

-(for extra credit, try tweaking the initial value of y to see how that impacts the convergence)

 Unlike the normal method, this doesn't use any square root or division operations.
 However, it also doesn't use `0x5f3759df` or the "evil floating point hack".
 That's because those steps aren't even required.
 The core of this algorithm is using something called Newton's method.